ton/stash/README.md

 # Introduction

 This script supports stashing changes for Mercurial repositories à la `git stash`.
-The only difference with `git stash` is that changes are not stored in a stack, but rather as a named patch in a predefined location.
-For the moment, this location is hardcoded to `~/.patches`.
+The only difference with `git stash` is that changes are not stored in a stack, but rather as a named patch in a predefined location (`~/.patches`). location is hardcoded to `~/.patches`.

 # Usage